Published Tuesday, October 6th, 2015

 Homecoming King Matthew Henery and Queen Sarah Warga

-Wayne State College will begin to celebrate Homecoming weekend on Oct.
+Wayne State College will celebrate Homecoming weekend on Oct.
 8 with reunions, a parade, award banquets, and football and volleyball games.

 "A number of Homecoming activities are planned to include the public.
 Wayne State College has a number of events open to the public for families and individuals to enjoy,'' said Sara Bebee, director of alumni relations at Wayne State College.